Kansas Marijuana Laws

 • The maximum THC content of marijuana products was capped at 35% for flower, 60% for tinctures, oils, and concentrates, 3.5 grams for consumables, and 10 milligrams for patches

 HB 2367: House Bill 2367 was introduced by Representative S. Miller on February 8, 2023 to establish regulation for adult-use marijuana in Kansas.
-If passed, it will provide rules for the cultivation, manufacturing, possession, and sales of cannabis.
-Since its introduction, HB 2367 has been referred to two different House committees and then its reading adjourned.
+It was aimed to provide rules for the cultivation, manufacturing, possession, and sales of cannabis.
+However, it died in Committee on April 30, 2024

 Timeline of Cannabis Law in Kansas